Dipanjali1/BlogPage/README.md

-# BlogPage
+# iCode
-A blogging website
+A platform for getting started with coding, web development and blogging.